 As the name suggests, Heritage offer some beautiful and traditional shower handsets that will suit an English heritage-style bathroom.
 Take a look at their popular classic chrome handset.

-Tre Mercati are a great brand if you’re looking for shower features at affordable prices.
-Their Millennium handset offers four choices of spray pattern, which can completely transform your shower experience.
+Mira Showers are a great brand if you’re looking for shower features at affordable prices.
+Their Logic handset offers four choices of spray pattern, which can completely transform your shower experience.
 It works even if you have a low-pressure system.
-Plus, they offer a 10-year guarantee.
+Plus, they offer the shower in 2 colours, white and chrome.

 Lastly, if you really want to turn some heads with your choice of shower handset, Methven are revered for their modern and stylish options.
 The Aio Aurajet offers a chic shower handset that’s both affordable and water-efficient, so it’ll save money on your water bills in the long run.